Writing to Application Logs as an Add-on Partner

 requires field.
 More details of the provision request can be found in the Add-on Partner API Spec.
 If you have not previously stored the

-log_input_url from the provision request, you can use the App Info API to query for the endpoint URL.
+log_input_url from the provision request, you can use the App Info API to query for it.

 Please make sure that you set a